timgit/pg-boss/docs/readme.md

 * **singletonKey** string

-  Only allows 1 job (within the same name) to be queued or active with the same singletonKey.
+  Allows a max of 1 job (with the same name and singletonKey) to be queued or active.

   ```js
   boss.send('my-job', {}, {singletonKey: '123'}) // resolves a jobId